Home UpStaff

 – Inbound fielding & late age outbound contact, default prevention counseling, assisting & teaching junior accounts managers.

-1994-98 Health Physics Specialist (secret code for "radiation safety & control ")
+1994-98 Health Physics Specialist (secret code for "Radiation Safety Specialist")

 Madigan Medical Center, Tacoma, WA